ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 ### The `include` field

-You can provide paths to any additional resources, which need to be packed in the BALA file during the use of the `bal pack` command.
+You can provide paths to any additional resources, which need to be packed in the `BALA` file during the use of the `bal pack` command.

-The `include` field accepts a string array, which contains the directory or file paths to include in the BALA.
-The included file paths will be packaged into the root of the BALA preserving its original structure.
+The `include` field accepts a string array, which contains the directory or file paths to include in the `BALA`.
+The included file paths will be packaged into the root of the `BALA` preserving its original structure.

 The paths should be relative to the package root directory and support the following patterns.